Grace to you, and Happy Easter!

 The life of this Dominican mystic, who died in 1380, was remarkable.
 She is one of the four women Doctors of the Church.
 She is my girlfriend.

 Prayer: God, continue to raise men and women whose life of holiness, bring peace and reconciliation to the troubled world.
 Amen.

-God Love you.
+God love you.
 God Bless you.

 Fr.
 Maurice Emelu

-[April 29: St. Catherine of Siena, Virgin and Doctor]
+[Friday, April 29: St. Catherine of Siena, Virgin and Doctor]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu Ph.D., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.